 Megacities have become the nodal point of Global economy which is generally characterized by dense settlements.
 There are some points which while preparing plans for these megacities should be kept in consideration for elongating the life span of these urban regions.
-The tendency for cities to prioritise economic development over environmental sustainability – to get rich first before worrying about becoming clean later – could be an environmental disaster in the context of megacities and at the scale that exists today.
+The tendency for cities to prioritise economic development over environmental sustainability – to get rich first than worrying about becoming clean – could be an environmental disaster in the context of megacities and at the scale that exists today.

 ‘Mature’ megacities in developed countries have considerable resources to spend on things like renewable energy, waste management, healthcare, transportation infrastructure, crime-fighting etc. Developing megacities, on the other hand, not only have fewer resources but are also characterised by social dynamics that, in combination with this comparative resource paucity, can further amplify risks: fast population growth, including a lot of immigration.
 Developing megacities though also have a brighter chance to learn from the mistakes performed by the mature cities in the past.
 Governance is also needed to be varied differentially as these cities, structurally and behaviour-wise are different than the earlier metro cities of yesteryear and those in development.
 The governing authorities need to work dynamically to provide the best they can to their citizens.

 Megacities are prone to emerging various risks – governance issues, ecological issues, issues related with the quality of life that a human deserves, social issues, economic issues to name a few.
-These cities are amongst the most dynamic places of this planet and hence their development process should be wisely outlined.
+These cities are amongst the most dynamic places of this planet and hence their developmental process should be wisely outlined.
 Megacities also hold in a risk of Shrinking over a period of time.
 The quicker flow of goods, knowledge and money in megacities has the potential to optimise efficiency, use resources more effectively and increase flexibility and adaptive capacity.
 The blog will try to cover the various aspects related with different megacities – there growth plans and roadmap, development policies and urban issues related with them in the coming posts.